kc3/Springboard/capstone_1/docs/DataWrangling.rst

 A typical training sample looks like this:

+..

-> (3 (2 But) (3 (2 he) (3 (2 somehow) (3 (3 (2 (2 pulls) (2 it)) (1 off)) (2 .)))))
+    (3 (2 But) (3 (2 he) (3 (2 somehow) (3 (3 (2 (2 pulls) (2 it)) (1 off)) (2 .)))))

 One of the main checks on the first examination of data was to make sure that all trees could be parsed into properly formed trees.

-The tree nodes had to satisfy the following properties: \* Each node was either a leaf or an intermediate node with exactly two children. \* A Leaf Node must have a sentiment label and a word associated with it. \* Leaf Nodes have no children. \* An Intermediate Node must have exactly two children and a sentiment label associated with it. \* Intermediate Nodes do not have any word association.
+The tree nodes had to satisfy the following properties:

+- *Each node was either a leaf or an intermediate node with exactly two children.*
+- *A Leaf Node must have a sentiment label and a word associated with it.*
+- *Leaf Nodes have no children.*
+- *An Intermediate Node must have exactly two children and a sentiment label associated with it.*
+- *Intermediate Nodes do not have any word association.*

-Tests were written to verify that the entire training dataset satisfied the above properties
+Tests were written to verify that the entire training dataset satisfied the above properties `test_tree.py <https://github.com/kc3/Springboard/blob/master/capstone_1/src/features/test_tree.py>`__
-`test_tree.py <https://github.com/kc3/Springboard/blob/master/capstone_1/src/features/test_tree.py>`__

 Environment Setup